-- How ADHD affects you. - How you can understand your emotions.
+How you can understand your emotions.

-- How you can understand how other people feel. - How you can help yourself to pay more attention and be organised both at home and at school.
+How you can understand how other people feel.

+How you can help yourself to pay more attention and be organised both at home and at school.

 Now reward yourself by doing an activity that you really enjoy.
 But before that, we want you to find out all about Detectives Ruben and Elena.